-Per default indexNullAs is set to org.hibernate.search.annotations.IndexedEmbedded.DO_NOT_INDEX_NULL, indicating that null values should not be indexed.
+Per default is indexNullAs set to org.hibernate.search.annotations.IndexedEmbedded.DO_NOT_INDEX_NULL, indicating that null values should not be indexed.
 You can set this value to IndexedEmbedded.DEFAULT_NULL_TOKEN to indicate that a default null token should be used.
 This default null token can be specified in the configuration using hibernate.search.default_null_token.
-If this property is not set the string null will be used as default.
+If this property is not set the string_null will be used as default.